 The JEDI Region is strategically located 30 km to Nisku, Alberta, North America's second largest industrial petroleum manufacturing park.
 The JEDI Region boasts strong market access as its located 20 minutes from Edmonton International Airport (EIA) and within a five-hour drive time of the US border.
 The JEDI Region is also well connected to markets with immediate access to 4 major provincial highway systems (QEII, 2A, 13, 22).
-The JEDI Region is a strategic location for businesses as it is within 40 km of various urban centers (i.e. Edmonton, Leduc, Wetaskiwin, and Camrose), which provide employers with access to a diverse and jedialberta.com
+The JEDI Region is a strategic location for businesses as it is within 40 km of various urban centers (i.e. Edmonton, Leduc, Wetaskiwin, and Camrose), which provide employers with access to a diverse and talented labour pool.

-|2| jedialberta.com
+jedialberta.com

-1.3 Key Business Development Areas
+1.3 Key Business Development Areas - County of Wetaskiwin